 - A. Transfer.
 Transfer is the lateral movement from one regular position to another regular position in the same class, a different class, a parallel class at the same grade without a break in service.
 Temporary and seasonal employees may only transfer to other temporary or seasonal positions. - 1.
 Voluntary.
+To be eligible for consideration, applicant must apply during the advertised recruitment period, meet the minimum qualifications, and pass any position related examinations.
 The employee may request a transfer to a vacant position within their department or to a different department.
-The employee shall submit a written request to their department head.
-The department head shall forward the request along with a recommendation to the Director for approval.
-The employee must meet the minimum qualifications and if applicable an acceptable driving record for the position.
-When the employee is requesting to transfer to a different department, the Director will consult with the department head. - 2.
-Involuntary.
+The employee shall submit a written request to their Agency Head.
+The Agency Head shall forward the request along with a recommendation to the Director for approval.
+When the employee is requesting to transfer to a different department, the Director will consult with the Agency Head. - Involuntary.
 A regular employee may be transferred to a vacant position within their department or a different department for an operational need without the employee's consent.
 Such transfers must be approved by the Director.
 The employee must meet the minimum qualifications and if applicable an acceptable driving record for the position.
 The employee shall receive at least two weeks notice, unless the circumstances prohibit notice or the employee waives the notice.
 This section does not limit the MOA's ability to temporarily assign an employee consistent with this Agreement. - B. Promotion.
 Promotion is the advancement of an employee from a position in a lower salary grade.
 Whenever practicable and in the best interest of the MOA, positions shall be filled by promotion. - 1.
-Promotion Eligibility: - a) Employees must apply during the recruitment period; - b) Employee must meet the qualifications and have an acceptable driving history if the position requires driving; and - c) Successfully complete interview process and when applicable, pass job related examination(s). - 2.
-Promotion Factors: Promotion factors may include:
+Promotion Eligibility: - a) Employees must apply during the recruitment period; - b) Employee must meet the qualifications and have an acceptable driving history if the position requires driving; and - c) Successfully complete interview process and when applicable, pass job related examination(s).

-- a) Education, experience, and training; - b) Length of service; and - c) The hiring authority may consider an employee's performance evaluation; however, a most recent performance evaluation reflecting a rating of less than average that will be considered advisory and not be an automatic bar from promotion. - C. Demotion.
+- 2. Promotion Factors: Promotion factors may include: - a) Education, experience, and training; - b) Length of service; and - c) The hiring authority may consider an employee's performance evaluation; however, a most recent performance evaluation reflecting a rating of less than average that will be considered advisory and not be an automatic bar from promotion. - C. Demotion.
 Demotion is the movement of an employee to a position in a lower salary grade. - 1.
 Voluntary.
-The employee may request to voluntarily demote into a position through a written request.
-Employees must meet the minimum qualifications, have an acceptable driving record, and successfully complete any position related examinations. - 2.
+To be eligible for consideration, applicant must apply during the advertised recruitment period, meet the minimum qualifications, and pass any position related examinations. - 2.
 Involuntary.
 The employee may be demoted as a result of disciplinary actions or in lieu of layoff. - D. Recall from Layoff.
-Laid off employees shall have one (1) year recall rights.
+Laid off employees shall have two (2) years recall rights.
 Recall from layoff shall be in order of seniority.
 An employee who has been laid off may be recalled to a position at the same pay grade or lower grade from which they were laid off.
 The employee must meet the minimum qualifications and any position related examination for the position for which the employee is being recalled.